OpenVoiceOS/ovos-docker/docs/getting-started/docker/security/hivemind.md

 *<div align="right">[Official documentation](https://jarbashivemind.github.io/HiveMind-community-docs/)</div>*

-What it means, is that HiveMind allows external connections to the message bus by using a secured protocol.
+What it means, is that [HiveMind](../../../about/glossary/terms.md#hivemind) allows external connections to the message bus by using a secured protocol.

-!!! tip "Check the requirements"
+!!! tip "Fulfill the requirements first"

-    Before going further, please make sure that all the [requirements](../installation/requirements.md) are fullfilled.
+    Before going further, please make sure that all the [requirements](../installation/requirements.md) are fulfilled.

-A [composition](../composition.md) file is available in order to deploy `ovos_hivemind_listener` and `ovos_hivemind_cli` containers.
+A [composition](../composition.md) file is available in order to deploy `hivemind_listener` and `hivemind_cli` services.

 !!! note "Podman users :muscle:"